 Let's face it - horses aren't always calm and accommodating.
 There are times when they can be... shall we say... a little over-exuberant!

 This was one of those rides.
-I could tell my horse was overly excited right from the first step – she was tight through the back and taking short, choppy strides.
+I could tell my horse was overly excited right from the first step - she was tight through the back and taking short, choppy strides.
 Her back was actually quivering underneath the saddle.
-I was looking for the snorts but all I could get were short, erratic breaths.
+I was listening for the snorts but all I could hear were short, erratic breaths.

 That energy had to go somewhere.
 Instead of taking strong steps forward, she felt like a getting-ready-to-erupt volcano - the energy wanted to surge UP!